 After a while, I gave up trying.
 Perhaps some things are not meant to be.
 Then, a few months ago, the chance appeared again.

 Maybe some things are not meant to be.

 Now I stand in that field, mist curling around the trees like an 18th century painting.
-My breath hangs translucent in the air and I watch the tent take on the shape of a nuclear-powered lightbulb.
+My breath hangs in the air and I watch the tent take on the shape of a nuclear-powered lightbulb.

 Maybe, maybe things aren’t meant to be.
 Maybe all that science means nothing.
 Perhaps never-ending near-misses really do mean that I should stay away, that the malevolence of the weather has protected me from danger and disaster in the sky.

 I’m with friends and colleagues, a free-spirited crowd who don’t seem to have noticed the power-lines, the thin balloon fabric, the fire, and the insubstantial wicker basket.

 Before I realise it, we’re gone.
 Not in a lurching, crushing, driving sense, but in a surreal, dreamlike flotation that teases us away from the earth.